The-Politico/django-kanban-budget/README.md

 > *Brian Boyer, ["That one free tool"](https://npr.design/that-one-free-tool-ab585438696d)*

-This app was developed from a system of notecards pinned to the walls of newsroom developers' cubicles, a low-fi project management tool.
+This app springs from a system of notecards that got me through a job running a data & dev team in a regional newsroom.
+The cards were tacked up, Kanban-style, to the high walls of our soviet-era cubicles, as low-fi a project management system as I could think of.

-So here's the problem I came to intimately understand: Newsrooms are bad at horizontal communication.

-The notecard system helped because it forced us to be [radically transparent](https://hbr.org/2017/10/radical-transparency-can-reduce-bias-but-only-if-its-done-right) about our own priorities.
-The cards were tacked up under columns with weird names like "Blue Sky" and "House on Fire" that had real meaning to our workflow and brought our peers into our decision making process.
+Their real novelty was that they forced us to be [radically transparent](https://hbr.org/2017/10/radical-transparency-can-reduce-bias-but-only-if-its-done-right) about our own priorities.
+The cards were tacked up under columns with weird names like "Blue Sky" and "House on Fire" that had real meaning to our workflow and exposed our peers to the breadth of our work, which was not always well understood.

 When a senior editor had a pet project, she had to recognize its place among our other priorities.
 If a reporter had a good idea, we made room for it together.
 If our own ideas didn't beat out others in the queue, we killed our darlings.